 DIET & EXCERCISE:

 Most hedgehogs absolutely LOVE meal worms.
 You can pick up some live meal worms at your local pet store for about $3 and a freeze dried insect medley usually used for Turtles and Bearded Dragons.
 Though they wont get a lot of the protein benefits from freeze dried insects that they would from the live ones.
 You should think of anything freeze dried as treats and not a source of their consistent diet.
 I would recommend 1-3 dried meal worms a day.
 Live meal worms do contain a bit of fat, but are not as bad as wax worms.
-Feeding your hedgehog 5-15 live mealworms is a day is recommended rather than feeding the same dosage in freeze dried or roasted mealies.
+Feeding your hedgehog 5-15 live meal worms is a day is recommended rather than feeding the same dosage in freeze dried or roasted mealies.
 Do not feed them super worms, they actually have small teeth and can bite your hedgehog.
+Some people have gotten around this by cutting off the heads of super worms before feeding them to their hedgehogs, but we find that just feeding them live meal worms is a lot easier than going through the trouble.
 They also love crickets, you can actually have your own cricket farm and enjoy the ambiance, or pick some up at your pet store, usually costing $1 for 8 crickets.

 Hedgehogs also drink a moderate amount of water, so getting them a 16 ounce water bottle wont be over doing it.